Rsquared2016/MemeDiffusion/README.md

 Construct an undirected, unweighted network based on reciprocal following relationships between randomly selected users (as bi-directional links reflect more stable and reliable social connections).

+Apply Infomap, an established algorithm to identify the community structure.

+And see how the memes are spreading for different hashtags.